Overview of the IELTS Test

 Writing time Length What you need to do

 About 40 minutes At least 250 words Write an essay in response to a point of view, argument or problem.
-There are several common question types
+Discussion, opinion, advantages–disadvantages and two-part essay questions are all common.

 Assessment criteria: